42wim/matterbridge-plus/README.md

 * [Mattermost] (https://github.com/mattermost/platform/) 2.1.0 (stable, not a dev build)
 * A dedicated user(bot) on your mattermost instance.

+:warning: mattermost 2.1 on dockerhub is not the STABLE 2.1.0 release.
+If you use docker images be sure to run the mattermost image with tag 2.0 and not 2.1 :warning:

+Master branch of matterbridge-plus should always work against latest STABLE mattermost release.
+If you want to run matterbridge-plus with mattermost DEV builds, use the develop branch of matterbridge-plus

 There is also a version with webhooks that doesn't need a dedicated user.
 See [matterbridge] (https://github.com/42wim/matterbridge/)

-If you want to test with mattermost development builds, you also need to use the develop branch of matterbridge-plus.

 ## binaries
-Binaries can be found [here] (https://github.com/42wim/matterbridge-plus/releases/tag/v0.1)
+Binaries can be found [here] (https://github.com/42wim/matterbridge-plus/releases/tag/v0.2)

 ## building
-Go 1.6 is required (or go1.5 with GO15VENDOREXPERIMENT=1)
+Go 1.6 is required
 Make sure you have [Go](https://golang.org/doc/install) properly installed, including setting up your [GOPATH] (https://golang.org/doc/code.html#GOPATH)

 ```